Introduction To MapReduce Interview Questions And Answers

 6. What are the MapReduce Execution Details?

 In the case of MapReduce execution, a single master controls job execution on multiple slaves.
-The mappers are preferred to be placed on the same node or same rack as their input block so that it minimizes network usage.
-Also, mappers save outputs to local disk before serving them to reducers.
+The mappers are preferred to be placed on the same node or same rack as their input block to minimise network usage.
+Also, mappers save outputs to the local disk before serving them to reducers.
 This allows recovery if a reducer crashes and allows more reducers than nodes.

 7. What is a combiner?

-The combiner which is also known as the semi-reducer operates by accepting inputs from the Map class and passing the output key-value pairs to the Reducer class.
+The combiner, which is also known as the semi-reducer, operates by accepting inputs from the Map class and passing the output key-value pairs to the Reducer class.
 The main function of a combiner is to summarize map output records with the same key.
 In other words, a combiner is a local aggregation function for repeated keys produced by the same map.
 It works for associative functions like SUM, COUNT, and MAX.
-It decreases the size of the intermediate data as it is a summary of the aggregation of values for all the repetitive keys.
+It decreases the intermediate data size as it is a summary of the aggregation of values for all the repetitive keys.

 Let us move to the next MapReduce Interview Questions.